 This article is designed to summarize the main milestones in order to become a pilot, but if you have anything to add, feel free to send us an email to support@flygo-aviation.com.

-We regularly post fresh content (e.g. educational videos, news, app updates) on our social media feeds, you can subscribe to our YouTube channel, follow our Facebook page and don’t forget to subscribe to FlyGo’s mailing list to get the first-hand news!
+We regularly post fresh content (e.g. educational videos, news, app updates) on our social media feeds, you can subscribe to our YouTube channel, follow our Facebook page, and don’t forget to subscribe to FlyGo’s mailing list to get first-hand news!